sbwp/sabrinabea.com/education-station/JavaScript/sytykjs/16-observables.md

 If you no longer need to receive values from an Observable and you forget to unsubscribe, your subscription will continue to receive the values, wasting resources and potentially causing errors (like attempting to access an object that has been destroyed).

 #### RxJS
-There's only one catch to using Observables: they're not in the JavaScript language.
+There's only one catch to using Observables: they're not in the JavaScript language[^1].
 OK, that was a bit of a clickbait statement.
 They come from a popular third-party library called RxJS.
 While I wanted to keep this article limited to vanilla JavaScript, RxJS observables are so common and so transformative to how asynchronous code is written that I would be remiss to leave them out.

 An interesting thing to note is that promises and `async`/`await` were both available as third-party libraries before they were added to the ECMAScript standard, and even then, they were commonly used in production code as well.